vladkinoman/just-my-notes/books/best-computer-science-books.md

 [Concepts, Techniques, and Models of Computer Programming](https://www.goodreads.com/book/show/772585.Concepts_Techniques_and_Models_of_Computer_Programming) by Peter Van Roy, Seif Haridi (almost like SICP but with additional chapters; there are no many places to buy this book - Amazon and Bookdepository is what I found)

-[Introduction to Theory of Computation](http://cglab.ca/~michiel/TheoryOfComputation/) - Anil Maheshwari and Michiel Smid (PDF)
+[Introduction to Theory of Computation](http://cglab.ca/~michiel/TheoryOfComputation/) - Anil Maheshwari and Michiel Smid (free book)

+[Theory of Computation, Making Connections](http://joshua.smcvt.edu/computation/) by Jim Hefferon (free book)

 ## Web and Networking